 Requisite: CHIN 102 or equivalent.
 Limited to 30 students, maximum enrollment of 8 students per section.
 Fall semester.
 Senior Lecturer Shen.2016-17: Offered in Fall 2016

 This course is a continuation of CHIN 201.
 By the end of the semester, most of the basic grammatical structures will be addressed.
 This course continues to help students develop higher proficiency level on the four skills.
 Class will be conducted mostly in Chinese.
 There will be three meetings and two drill sessions each week.
 This course prepares students for CHIN 301.

 Requisite: CHIN 201 or equivalent.
 Limited to 30 students, maximum enrollment of 8 students per discussion section.
 Spring semester.
-Senior Lecturer Shen.2016-17: Not offered
+Senior Lecturer Shen.2016-17: Offered in Spring 2017

 This course is designed to expose students to more advanced and comprehensive knowledge of Mandarin Chinese, with an emphasis on both linguistic competence and communicative competence.
 Expanding of vocabulary and development of reading comprehension will be through different genres of authentic texts.
 Students will be trained to write short essays on a variety of topics.
 Three class hours are supplemented by two drill sessions.

 Requisite: CHIN 104, 202 or equivalent.
 Fall semester.
 Senior Lecturer Li.2016-17: Offered in Fall 2016